-The City of Sun Prairie is serviced by the regularly scheduled Metro bus stop (Bus Route 23) Approx 1.5 miles away and is located on STH19 (corner of Bristol and Main St) which connects directly to 151 to the West.
-Madison metro charges \$28/ month to low-income individuals for a bus pass and \$1/ ride for senior citizens.
-The site has easy access to STH19 (Main St) which allows tenants easy access to Madison or Sun Prairie job centers.
-Auto transportation will be less than \$1/ day for those who will work in Sun Prairie.
-Downtown Madison is approximately 15 miles away meaning it would cost about 3 dollars in gas to get downtown and home daily.
+The site has a regularly scheduled bus stop right on Broadway which connects directly to 51 to the east & the beltline to the South.
+Madison metro charges \$28/month to low-income individuals for a bus pass and \$1/ ride for senior citizens.
+The site has easy access to 151 and the Beltline which allows tenants easy access to Madison, Sun Prairie, or Middleton job centers.
+However, Monona has the 4th most Jobs per capita of any Dane County community and no new construction family LIHTC properties have been developed recently.
+Monona is also home to many major retailers like Menards, Goodwill, Michaels, & multiple hotels to serve the Alliant Energy center & downtown Madison.
+Given its favorable central location, auto transportation will be less than \$1/day for those who will work anywhere in the area.
+Downtown Madison is approximately 6.9 miles away meaning it would cost about \$2.5 dollars in gas to get downtown and home daily.
+Additionally, many retailers, grocery, and amenities are within walking distance of the site.